-I begin each day with a paintbrush in my hand.
+My name is Sharon Wittke and I almost always begin each day with a paintbrush in my hand.
 I’m a self-taught decorative artist, and my painting style is a blend of naïve, narrative and folk art with a touch of whimsy thrown in for good measure.
+My favorite subjects are Halloween and other holidays, and Americana scenes.

 For inspiration, I recall the resplendent autumn days and blustery winter nights of my childhood.
 Dancing witches, cavorting skeletons and grinning ghosts were among the many trick-or-treaters who roamed the streets of my village on All Hallow’s Eve.
 As a youngster, I heard colorful tales about tiny elves and grumpy belsnickles who lived in the snowy woodlands surrounding my town.